Multiqubit Clifford groups are unitary 3-designs: Proof of lem:FPformula

 \begin{proof} Let $F\in R$ and $U_F$ be a Clifford unitary that induces the transformation $F$; then $U_F D_\mu$ induces the same transformation for all $\mu\in \bbF_p^{2n}$.
-According to a similar argument as in the proof of Theorem 2.34 in Zauner's thesis \cite{Zaun11} (see also \rcite{Zhu12the}), $|\tr(U_FD_\mu)|^2$ is either zero or equal to the number of displacement operators that commute with $U_F$, which is in turn equal to the number $f(F)$ of fixed points of $F$ in $\bbF_p^{2n}$.
-On the other hand, we have $\sum _\mu |\tr(U_F D_\mu)|=q^2$ given that the HW group is a unitary error basis.
-It follows that $|\tr(U_FD_\mu)|^2=f(F)$ for $q^2/f(F)$ of $q^2$ displacement operators $D_\mu$.
+According to a similar argument used in the proof of Theorem 2.34 in Zauner's thesis \cite{Zaun11} (see also \rcite{Zhu12the}), $|\tr(U_FD_\mu)|^2$ is either zero or equal to the number of displacement operators that commute with $U_F$, which in turn is equal to the number $f(F)$ of fixed points of $F$ in $\bbF_p^{2n}$.
+On the other hand, $\sum _\mu |\tr(U_F D_\mu)|=q^2$ given that the HW group is a unitary error basis.
+It follows that $|\tr(U_FD_\mu)|^2=f(F)$ for $q^2/f(F)$ of the $q^2$ displacement operators $D_\mu$.
+Therefore,

 According to the orbit-stabilizer relation, $\Phi_t(\overline{G})$ is equal to the number of orbits of $R$ on $(\bbF_p^{2n})^{\times (t-1)}$.